wso2/docs-mi/en/docs/develop/creating-artifacts/creating-an-api.md

              Select one of the given options:
              <ul>
                  <li>None: This option is selected by default.
 Use it to create a new REST API artifact from scratch.</li>
-                 <li>From OpenAPI definition: Select this option if you want to generate the REST API artifact from an existing Swagger definition (YAML/JSON file).
-That is, the synapse configuration (XML) of the REST API will be generated using the Swagger definition.</li>
+                 <li>From OpenAPI definition: Select this option to generate the REST API artifact from an existing Swagger definition (YAML/JSON file).
+The Synapse configuration (XML) of the REST API will be generated using the Swagger definition.</li>
                  <li>From WSDL file: Select this option to generate Synapse API from a WSDL endpoint.</li>
              </ul>
          </td>